mateoLorenzo/Pokedex/README.md

 #### Possible issue

 If can't run the app, make sure to be running an updated version of node.
-Can updated via nvm running:
+Can update it via nvm running:

 ```
 nvm use